Matigara (community development block): Geography

 Matigara is located at 26°43′0″N 88°23′0″E at an elevation of 127 m above sea level.

 Matigara CD block is bounded by the Kurseong CD block on the north, Rajganj CD block in Jalpaiguri district on the east, Phansidewa CD block on the south and Naxalbari CD block on the west.

 The Matigara CD block has an area of 143.00 km2.
 It has 1 panchayat samity, 5 gram panchayats, 123 gram sansads (village councils), 79 mouzas, 59 inhabited villages and 6 census towns.
 Matigara police station serves this block.
 Pradhan Nagar Police Station has jurisdiction over a part of the Siliguri Municipal Corporation.
 Headquarters of this CD block is at Bairatisal.
 As per map of Matigara CD block in the District Census Handbook, Matigara Police Station is shown in Matigarahat mouza and Pradhan Nagar Police Station is shown as being a part of the Siliguri Municipal Corporation area.
 In both the cases, the places are not named but indicated by symbols indicating PS.

-Gram panchayats in Matigara CD block are: Atharakhai, Champasari, Matigara I, Matigara II and Patharghata.
+Gram panchayats in Matigara CD block are: Atharakhai, Patharghata, Matigara I, Matigara II and Champasari.